 There are many fantastic cafés in Stirling, but one that is accessible for everyone, would be The Burgh Coffeehouse on King Street.

 Harestanes Country Park, Harestanes

 Harestanes Country Park is a fun playground for both wheelchair and non-wheelchair users.
 It has all the necessary facilities: accessible parking and toilets, baby changing tables, but also wheelchair swings.
-Due to COVID-19, you’d have to reserve a timeslot.
-The café currently only does takeaway.

 There is a beautiful walk, which starts and ends at the Harestanes Country Park car park.
 The Peniel Heugh and the Waterloo Monument leads you on a fun adventure through the countryside to the impressive monument to Britain’s (and Scotland’s) victory over Napoleon at Waterloo.
 The descent from the Peniel Heugh can be a bit muddy, so we would recommend you take a small detour around this section when you’re a wheelchair, cane or pram-user.

 We hope these walks have inspired you to get out and enjoy a beautiful walk this summer in one of our many charming cities or elsewhere in the country, such as some of our stunning castle gardens.
 Or, discover stunning towns with walking routes.
 For this blog, we made extensive use of the tips on Euan’s Guide and this handy NTC Babychange app.
 So, get out there and enjoy your accessible holiday in our beautiful country.